 Toxins can affect mitochondria and endocrine function, and it’s often a major trigger for neuroinflammation.

-Remove exposures to heavy metals, environmental hormones, pesticides, herbicides, mycotoxins, and biotoxins, etc.
+Remove exposure to heavy metals, environmental hormones, pesticides, herbicides, mycotoxins, and biotoxins.

 Support the emunctories (organs of detoxification and elimination of toxins – liver, kidney, bowel, skin, lungs) to help facilitate the detoxification and elimination of toxins

 Infections, especially chronic infections, are a major source of inflammation and oxidative stress.
 Infections often affect our endocrine and mitochondria function, and are capable of disrupting our gut microbiome, causing leaky gut and leaky brain.
 All these can potentially contribute to the side effects of FQ toxicity.

 Also, resistance to FQ drugs is on the rise and some people might not have their infections completely cleared after taking FQ.
 So it’s important to reassess the infections and see if there are any obstacles to clearing up the infections, like biofilms.

 Biofilms are like walls built up by bacteria and other pathogens to help protect them from the attack of the immune system and antibiotics or antifungals.
 When there are pathogenic biofilms present inside our body, it’s hard to clear the infections completely and effectively.
 People with pathogenic biofilms often present with chronic and/or recurrent infections (e.g. sinusitis, bronchitis, gastroenteritis, intestinal bacterial/fungal overgrowth, vaginitis, UTIs).
 This can be another source of inflammation and oxidative stress and it can be a major obstacle for people to heal from FQ toxicity too.